gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 ### Translation

-The wrapper [`DifferentiateWith`](@ref) allows you to take a function and specify that it should be differentiated with the backend of your choice.
+The wrapper [`DifferentiateWith`](@ref) allows you to translate between AD backends.
+It takes a function `f` and specifies that `f` should be differentiated with the backend of your choice, instead of whatever other backend the code is trying to use.
-In other words, when you try to differentiate `dw = DifferentiateWith(f, backend1)` with `backend2`, then `backend1` steps in and `backend2` does nothing.
+In other words, when someone tries to differentiate `dw = DifferentiateWith(f, backend1)` with `backend2`, then `backend1` steps in and `backend2` does nothing.
-At the moment it only works when `backend2` supports [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl).
+At the moment, `DifferentiateWith` only works when `backend2` supports [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl).

 ## Going further